Kidney Ultrasound

 What Is a Kidney Ultrasound?

 Ultrasounds are a noninvasive, sound wave technology for producing images of bodily organs and structures.
 Kidney ultrasounds, also called renal ultrasounds, specifically target the kidneys and bladder.
 A device known as a transponder is placed on the patient’s skin.
 It emits sound waves, which penetrate the body, bouncing off organs and generating data that a computer transforms into on-screen images.
+A kidney sonogram is the picture that the renal ultrasound produces.
 Physicians use ultrasounds to diagnose medical symptoms and determine appropriate courses of treatment.
 Ultrasounds have a critical safety advantage over X-rays of not relying on radiation to produce images.

 Chronic kidney disease and other related conditions are an underreported health threat to many Americans.
 If you are concerned about your renal health, see the specialists in urology and nephrology at Baptist Health.